Yelizar/TTM/templates/tplatform/help.md

-*/language* - Language selection (English or Russian) */session* - Session options (only for Students) */details* - Help with setting up an account (only for Tutors)
+*/language* - Language selection (English or Russian) */session* - Session options (only for Students) */details* - Help with setting up an account (only for Tutors) */notifications* - Turn ON/OFF tutors notification(only for Tutors)